mvazquezc/mvazquezc.github.io/content/posts/2025-05-27-rag-beginners-guide/index.md

 Chunk-level embeddings break documents into smaller parts — sentences, paragraphs, or sections — and generate vectors for each chunk.
 These embeddings focus on local details.

 - Higher precision: Great for surfacing exact sections relevant to a query.
 - More expensive: You’ll need to store and search many more vectors.
-While more vectors improve granularity, they increase index size, memory use, and retrieval latency — especially for large corpora.
+While more vectors improve granularity, they increase index size, memory use, and retrieval latency — especially for large bodies of text.

 This approach shines when specific answers are scattered throughout large documents — like answering “What ports does this device support?” from a 100-page manual.